manoj-karanam/manoj-karanam/README.md

 MS Computer Science @ Purdue University

-Software Engineer with 2+ years of experience in Spring Boot, Microservices, SQL/NoSQL and secure authentication (OAuth2, JWT).
-Solved 200+ problems on LeetCode.
-Hands-on experience with Django, DevOps tools, and cloud platforms.
-Passionate about building scalable applications and eager to contribute to innovative projects.
-Actively seeking development opportunities

 - 🔭 I’m currently Building a project with springboot, feel free to checkout my repositories
 - 📫 How to reach me: manojkaranamm@gmail.com
 - 😄 Pronouns: He/Him